PSYCHSIDE

 It can be very depressing when you have Thanatophobia, the fear of losing someone and you find it very difficult to communicate your emotion to your loving partner.
 But it is not necessary that you should remain depressed forever – there are ways to overcome this fear, as you will find in the following:

 1. Devote some time to yourself to be alone.
 This will give you positive energy.
-Relax and spend a little time alone to deal with thantophobia and to have the needed composure to overcome the fear.
+Relax and spend a little time alone to deal with thanatophobia and to have the needed composure to overcome the fear.

 2. Talk to your partner.
 Conversing with your loving partner and expressing your fear can help because he or she will be eager to stay with you all along and your fear of losing him or her will disappear.

 3. Take pleasure in your important other.
 Get pleasure from the company of your partner and get draped in affection.
-As per Psychologist, Thantophobia is merely an imagination – you visualize to be in circumstances not having your partner, which scares you.
+As per Psychologist, Thanatophobia is merely an imagination – you visualize to be in circumstances not having your partner, which scares you.

 4. Life is not likely to move on your way.
 To make it clearer, the fact is losing dear ones will occur day after day.
 It is not only you who are coping with it, people must benefit from living alone without getting depressed.
 Whether you like it or not, you are bound to lose your dear ones.
 If you accept it, you will be able to overcome your fear.